 The Scottish Fire and Rescue Service is urging the public to be aware of an increased wildfire risk this weekend.

-He said: "Many rural and remote communities are hugely impacted by wildfires, which can cause significant environmental and economic damage.
+“Many rural and remote communities, such as those in the Highland area, are hugely impacted by wildfires, which can cause significant environmental and economic damage.

 "Livestock, farmland, wildlife, protected woodland and sites of special scientific interest can all be devastated by these fires - as can the lives of people living and working in rural communities.